 Barcelona is the epicenter of gastronomic dining, so eating a meal at a high-end restaurant is a must.

-We recommend dining at one of Barcelona’s 22 Michelin starred restaurants like Roca Moo and Restaurant Angle, though there are other Barcelona restaurants like City Bar & Restaurant at Grand Hotel Central that serve beautiful food that challenges all of the senses.
+We recommend dining at one of Barcelona’s 22 Michelin starred restaurants though there are other Barcelona restaurants like City Bar & Restaurant at Grand Hotel Central that serve beautiful food that challenges all of the senses.